DOB: c.1938 - 2013

 OTHER ITEMS OF NOTE

 2003 - artwork depicted on Australia Post stamp

-2005 - invited to paint ceiling in the Musee du Qaui Branly, Paris
+2005 - artwork superimposed on ceiling of the Musee du Quai Branly, Paris

-Australian Institute for Aboriginal and Torres Strait Islander Studies, Canberra
+Australian Institute for Aboriginal and Torres Strait Islander Studies, Canberra, ACT

-Museum and Art Gallery of the Northern Territory, Darwin
+Museum and Art Gallery of the Northern Territory, Darwin, NT